 Richardson served as a senator from 1966 until 1989.

 In mid-1974, in part thanks to the efforts of Deputy Director Arlene Becker, the prison system made a concerted effort to hire, train and retain females.

 Becker was appointed June 1, 1972, to help oversee the integration of women into the custody side of the workforce.

-“The department cannot supervise the feelings and opinion of the managers, but it can supervisor their behavior,” she wrote at the time.
+“The department cannot supervise the feelings and opinion of managers, but it can supervisor their behavior,” she wrote.

 Becker would later be appointed director of Parole and Community Services.